Abolfazl-ghodrati-k/Abolfazl_Note/README.md

 # Abolfazl Note

 Abolfazl Note is a Progressive Web Application (PWA) built with Next.js, TipTap, and SCSS for taking and managing notes.
-The app features a clean and minimalistic user interface that looks similar to Samsung Note.
+The app features a clean and minimalistic user interface that looks similar to `Samsung Note`.
 With Abolfazl Note, you can take notes, update them, and save them to local storage or a MongoDB Atlas database.
 The app also uses JSON Web Tokens (JWT) for user authentication.

 ## Screenshots